Frequently Asked Questions about wedding photography.

 Q: Is your media preference film or digital?

-A: These days I work primarily in digital, and I love the magic the little gnomes in the cameras can do.
-However, I frequently supplement the gnomes’ work with film (elves do that stuff since there’s more room inside a film camera).
+A: These days I work primarily in digital.
+However, I frequently supplement with film.
 I have a large collection of 35mm, 120mm, and 4″x5″ film cameras and a black and white darkroom.
-My photography journey started with film and in the darkroom, and I’m still very passionate about film.
+My photography journey started with film in the darkroom, and I’m still very passionate about film.
 However, the harsh reality is that no one is making new smaller format film cameras anymore.
 Most 35mm and 120mm film cameras are at least 20+ years old and increasingly prone to mechanical issues.
 Some of my favorite cameras in my collection are over 50 years old now.
-So while I’ll almost always shoot film at your wedding or engagement session on one of my vintage cameras, I’m also very careful to make sure that I’m getting the most critical moments on digital.
+So while I’ll almost always shoot film at your wedding or engagement session on one of my vintage cameras, I’m also very careful to make sure that I’m also getting the most critical moments on digital.
 Afterwards, all of my digital work is edited to match my favorite film stocks.
 It’s a workflow that brings together the best of both worlds.

 Q: How many photographers do you work with?